Kastner train: Bergen-Belsen, Germany

 When the train reached Bergen-Belsen on Sunday, 9 July, the passengers were taken to a special section, what would be known as the Ungarnlager (Hungarian camp), where they were held for weeks, and in some cases months.
 Löb writes that their daily diet consisted of 330 grams of a grey, dense bread, 15 grams of margarine, 25 grams of jam, 1 litre of vegetable (mostly turnip) soup, 1.5 litres of coffee substitute, and sometimes cheese or sausage, with milk and extra rations for children under 14.
 The group was allowed to organize itself and its activities.
-As they settled in, the men elected Józef Fischer to be president, and ran daily activities.
+As they settled in, the men elected József Fischer to be president, and ran daily activities.
 With so many intellectuals among the passengers, there were regular poetry readings, and lectures in history, philosophy, and religious education.
 The living arrangements were primitive, with 130–160 people crammed into each room.
 Ladislaus Löb describes a typical night, based on a diary kept by Szidonia Devecseri, another passenger:

 The rabbi's wife tries in vain to stop her children, aged four and eight, fighting in her bunk.
 Her neighbours, kept awake by the din, swear at them.
 A woman screams because a mouse has run over her face.
 Bedbugs drop from the higher bunks onto the lower.
 Another woman screams because the little boy in the bunk above her has spilled the jam jar he uses as a chamber pot all over her.
 Somebody has whooping cough.
 Another little boy begs his mother not to beat him because in his sleep he wet the bunk he shares with her.
 She does, and he squeals.
 A former night-club dancer tells dirty stories about her ex-colleagues to the refined Orthodox language teacher, who does not know whether to block her ears or to laugh.
 A spoilt rich wife has hung her clothes on all available nails, leaving no room for anybody else.
 The passage ends with: "In 24 out of 24 hours, there is never a minute's silence ..."

 Switzerland

 The first batch of 318 passengers arrived in Switzerland on 18 August 1944, and the rest in December.
 It is reported that approximately 1,350 passengers arrived in Switzerland in December 1944.

+The passengers were ultimately released due to the efforts of Recha Sternbuch and also the JDC, a Jewish relief organization.

 There were several births and deaths, and about 17 continued to be detained in Bergen-Belsen on various pretexts.
 For example, some of the original passengers who had declared themselves Romanian upon arriving at Bergen-Belsen were forced to stay after King Michael overthrew the pro-Axis government of Ion Antonescu in Romania, aligning the nation with the Allies.
 The total saved was about 1,670.
 The group was housed in the Swiss village of Caux, near Montreux, in requisitioned former luxury hotels.
 The Orthodox Jews were housed in the Regina (formerly the Grand Hotel), and the others in the Hotel Esplanade (formerly Caux Palace).